-- (a) Resolution 2 Dato' Kamal Y P Tan will upon re-election remain as members of the Remuneration Committee, Audit Committee and Nominating Committee. - (b) Resolution 3 Mr Lyn Hian Woon is an independent director and has served on the Board for an aggregate period of more than 9 years.
-The approval for his continued appointment as Independent Director pursuant to Rule 210(5)(d)(iii) was obtained at the AGM held on 11 March 2021 via a two-tier voting and shall remain in force until the earlier of (i) the retirement or resignation of the director; or (ii) the conclusion of the third annual general meeting of the Company following the passing of the resolution on 11 March 2021. - Mr Lyn Hian Woon will, upon re-election as a Director of the Company, remain as a Chairman of the Audit Committee and members of the Remuneration Committee and Nominating Committee.
-He will be considered independent for the purposes of Rules 210(5)(d)(iii) and 704(8) of the Listing Manual of the SGX-ST. - (c) Ordinary Resolution 6, if passed, will enable the Directors to issue shares in the Company up to 50% of the total number of issued shares excluding treasury shares and subsidiary holdings in the capital of the Company (in the case of issuance other than on a pro-rata basis to existing shareholders, such aggregate number of shares not to exceed 20% of the total number of issued shares excluding treasury shares and subsidiary holdings in the capital of the Company) for such purposes as they consider to be in the interests of the Company.
+- (c) Resolution 4 Datuk Dr Sam Goi Seng Hui, will upon re-election as a Director, remain as the Non-Executive Vice Chairman of the Company and members of the Audit Committee, Nominating Committee and Remuneration Committee. - (d) Resolution 5 Mr Teo Chee Seng, will upon re-election as a Director of the Company, remain as a Chairman of the Remuneration Committee and the Nominating Committee and a member of the Audit Committee.
+He will be considered independent for the purpose of 704(8) of the Listing Manual of the SGX-ST. - (e) Resolution 8 if passed, will enable the Directors to issue shares in the Company up to 50% of the total number of issued shares excluding treasury shares and subsidiary holdings in the capital of the Company (in the case of issuance other than on a pro-rata basis to existing shareholders, such aggregate number of shares not to exceed 20% of the total number of issued shares excluding treasury shares and subsidiary holdings in the capital of the Company) for such purposes as they consider to be in the interests of the Company.